AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Data monitoring operations/DescribeDomainSrcQpsData.md

 # DescribeDomainSrcQpsData

-Queries the number of queries per second for back-to-origin requests.
+Queries the number of queries per second for accelerated domain names.
 You can query data collected within the last 90 days.

 **When you call this operation, note that:**